Dasmariñas: Real Estate

 In 2014, Vista Land launched Villar City (then Vista Alabang), a township of 2,500 hectares spanning areas of Muntinlupa, Las Piñas, Bacoor and Dasmariñas.
 Some notable projects here include a central business district, and a new University of the Philippines campus which will focus on technopreneurship.
 In 2023, Villar Avenue opened, serving as the spine road of the development and connecting De La Salle University - Dasmarinas in the west and Alabang in the northeast.

 Meanwhile, Ayala Land established Vermosa, a 770-hectare township straddling the cities of Imus and Dasmariñas in 2015.
 The first residential project named The Courtyards is located in the city.

 Other townships in development include the 37-hectare Idesia City by PA Properties located in San Agustin 1 and the 12-hectare Praverde by Vista Land located in Paliparan 1.

 Highrises are also beginning to dot the city.
 At the moment there are three high-rise developments in Dasma, namely: The One Dasmariñas Place and SMDC Green 2 Residences in Gov. Mangubat Avenue; and Elijah Hotel and Residences in Salawag.

-Other soon to rise developments are the Green 3 Residences Dasmariñas in San Agustin 3 and Washington Heights in Sampaloc 2, both along Aguinaldo Highway.
-Also Praverde Residences along Governor's Drive Paliparan 1.
+Other soon to rise developments are the Green 3 Residences Dasmariñas in Brgy San Agustin 3 and Washington Heights in Brgy Sampaloc 2, both along Aguinaldo Highway.
+Also Praverde Residences Brgy Paliparan 1 along Governor's Drive, Novus Prime Residences in Villar City Brgy Salawag and Newtowne Residences Dasmariñas in Anabu Road Brgy Burol Main.